Godmersham

 Godmersham is a village and civil parish in the Ashford District of Kent, England.
 The village straddles the Great Stour river where it cuts through the North Downs and its land is approximately one third woodland, all in the far east and west on the escarpment of the North Downs.
 It is six miles north-east of Ashford on the A28 road midway between Ashford and Canterbury in an Area of Outstanding Natural Beauty with the North Downs Way and Pilgrims' Way traversing the parish.

 The village is divided in two by the floodplain of the Stour.
 The parish civil includes Godmersham village itself, and Bilting.
 It shares many of its activities with the neighbouring parish of Crundale, a smaller parish to the east.

 History

 The first known record of Godmersham was AD824 when Beornwulf, King of Mercia, gave it as a whole to Wulfred, Archbishop of Canterbury.
 The village also is recorded in the Domesday Book.
 Bilting is thought to be older.

-Although a significant number of residents work on the land, most of the community has adopted economically a status whereby its people work in Ashford, Canterbury and further afield.
-Many commute to London by train from Wye station.
+Although a significant number of residents work on the land, many work in Ashford, Canterbury and further afield, while some commute to London by train from Wye station.
 The village school in The Street closed in 1946 and the shop/post office in 1982.
-It is many years since there was a public house in the village, which describes a minority of civil parishes today.
+It is many years since there was a public house in the village.